swagkarna/Rafel-Rat/README.md

 1. Open Project ***BlackMart*** in Android Studio
 2. Put the `command.php` link of server in InternalService.class class
+3. Now open `MailConfig.java` and enter your gmail address and password
-3. Build the Project
+4. Build the Project
-4. Zipalign and sign the Apk...
+5. Zipalign and sign the Apk...
 ---
 ### Building Apk with ApkEasyTool:

 1. Unzip BlackMart(apktool).zip and  Navigate to ***\BlackMart\smali_classes2\com\velociraptor\raptor***
-2. Open InternalService.smali
+2. Open `InternalService.smali`
 3. Replace this with your Panel Url ***const-string v0, "https://your-webpanel-url/public/commands.php"***
+4. Now open `MailConfig.smali` and enter your gmail address and password
 ---
 ### Building Server
 1. Upload Files in server Folder to Your HostingPanel